Cello Technique: Bow Trajectory On The String

 It is surprising how many factors are actually involved in what seems like such a simple task – just pulling a bow across the string from one end to the other.
 We need to be able to observe all of these factors and one of the best ways to do this is by playing in front of a mirror.
 We tend to watch our left hand instinctively but now we must make the effort to watch our bow and right arm.
 To see the bow angle and point of contact, it may help to rotate our seat clockwise a little so that our left side is turned slightly towards the mirror.
 To watch our right arm, however, it is better to be directly facing the mirror, or turned a little to our left (anticlockwise), with our right side turned towards the mirror.

 Sometimes while playing, we may find that our attention is taken away from the bow by technical difficulties with the notes we are playing.
 It is precisely at THESE moments when our bow might go crooked or our point of contact might go wandering.
 That’s why the best way to observe ourselves is actually by recording ourselves on video while in a performing situation.
-Here we will not normally be thinking about anything but musical communication so we will see our bowing in its authentic, unconscious, automatised, natural state.
+In these circumstances, we will not normally be thinking about anything but musical communication so we will see our bowing in its authentic, unconscious, automatised, natural state.